 This New England city famous for lobster and lighthouses may be more well known for activities in the summer, the height of tourist season.
-We visited in the off season and found plenty of things to do in Portland, Maine, in winter.
+We visited in the off season and found plenty of things to do in Portland, Maine, in the winter.

 Here are 25 reasons to visit Portland during the cooler months when you’ll find fewer crowds, off-season prices and can still indulge in loads of lobster and view scenic lighthouses.